Seven facts: The corporate due diligence in Thailand

 - Vulnerability to regulatory and compliance breach, bribery, kickbacks, anti-competitive behavior and “pay-to-play” schemes involving governments.

-The interdependencies between company legislations, contract laws, and Thailand’s complex foreigner’s legislation are often underestimated.
+#7.
+Additional aspects: The interdependencies between company legislation, contract laws, and Thailand’s complex foreigner’s legislation are often underestimated.
 This shows an easy example, the typical acquisition of a Thai limited company by a foreigner from another foreigner in Thailand.

 However, legal and tax aspects are just part of the game.
 The integration of purchased companies in a multi-national corporation fails not infrequently by unrealistic expectations of both parties.
 It is foolish when a foreign investor makes an acquisition in Thailand and leaves incumbents in place to run the business as if it was still their own.
 Instead, the target company must be fully adopted into the procedures and culture of the acquiring organization, to protect the key assets for which it was purchased.